X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/event_editing.md

 To import the event, press [`import sa2 event`](../ui/toolbar/tools/import.md#import-sa2-event) and select the `e####.prs` file of your choice.

-After importing, you should be greated by something similar to this.
+After importing, you should be greeted by something similar to this.
 [![](../img/asset_importing_example_event.png)](../img/asset_importing_example_event.png)

 Cutscenes are composed of multiple scenes (the "cuts" of the cutscenes).